bisand/c64-training/README.md

-# c64-training
+# C64 Training
-For personal training purposes for writing C64 code in assembler.
+For personal training purposes when writing Commodore 64 programs/games in assembler.